Doctoral Fellowships & Funding

 Rauch Doctoral Fellowships

-Thanks to a generous endowment from the Rauch family, we are pleased to be able to award a Rauch Doctoral Fellowship to a student in the next entering class.
-Rauch Fellows are identified by the PhD Council during the application review and selection period.
-Newly enrolled students in both the PhD in Business and PhD in Accountancy programs are considered for this prestigious fellowship, which includes a $36,000 annual stipend.
+Thanks to a generous endowment from the Rauch family currently two students are supported by Rauch Doctoral Fellowships.
+When current Rauch Doctoral fellows graduate new fellows are identified by the PhD council during the application review and selection period for the incoming doctoral class.
+Applicants for both the PhD in Business and PhD in Accountancy are considered for this prestigious fellowship, which includes a $36,000 annual stipend.
 The Rauch Doctoral Fellowship is awarded to a top incoming student demonstrating great promise to make a significant impact in their respective academic field.
 The fellowship continues through graduation, assuming the student remains in good academic standing.
 Learn more about the history of the Rauch Doctoral Fellowship.